Kianoosh76/homepage/courses/csc309/resources/handouts/pp1_1nne3ndkjex/pp1_1nne3ndkjex.md

 ### Groups

 This project is done in groups of up to three members.
 Register your groups on Markus as soon as you have found the teammates.
 The scope of the project is appropriate for a group of three members.
 However, if some members have already had prior knowledge in web development, groups of two would be fine as well.
 You can also choose to work entirely on your own, which is strongly discouraged as the load will be overwhelming.
-If you have a solid background in web development and want to intensify and challenge your knowledge, working alone could be an option.

 Note: The number of members will not affect our grading criteria.
 That is, your submission will be graded the same way, regardless of how many team members are there.